ufechner7/KiteModels.jl/docs/src/quickstart.md

 bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"
 ```
 On Windows you can get Julia from the Windows store, or you download and install it from https://julialang.org/downloads/ .
 For Mac there are also different versions available on this download site.
+You do NOT need administrator permissions to install Julia, but make sure to check the option "add to path" when installing.

 ## Create a test project
-Launch a command line and create a folder with the name "test":
+Launch a command prompt and create a folder with the name "test":
 ```bash
 mkdir test
 cd test